 There are hatches of small flies coming to life above the surface and to the south of that pond.
 I got caught up in a few today.
 So did he.
 I was swatting at them as I walked through the army of fish bait.
 And spitting out the ones I missed.
 As I looked over at him, he was laughing.
 A two-year-old’s belly laugh.
 Before I knew it, I was too because there are endless things this two year old does to cause you to smile and make you laugh, but this… this was the topper so far.

 After batting a few more flies, I look over at this laughing boy and I see him running deliberately, determinedly, purposely, willfully into the multitude of small white creatures whose wings are just learning their purpose a bit too late.
 Because this boy – my little monkey grandson – has decided to see what makes fish like newly hatched little cream colored flies.
 And so he runs – his little ‘run on his tippy toes run’ – and as he runs, he opens wide his mouth and hopes for success.

-I wonder why.
-Why would a two year old want to catch flies in his mouth?
-What prompted him to do it?
+And then I wonder why.
+Why a two year old would want to catch flies in his mouth?
+What prompts him to do it?
 Perhaps it’s the fact daddy comes home tonight.
 He knows it.
 He is excited from head to toe.
-And daddy loves to fly fish so undoubtedly there have been conversations about flies and how the fishes try to get them, yum yum.
+And daddy loves to fly fish so undoubtedly there have been conversations about flies and how the fishies try to get them, yum yum.

 Who can know what goes on in the mind of a two year old?
 I don’t.